HUMILITY AND THE HOSPITAL ROOM

 I never want to forget some of my closest friends coming out of that same group of which I was so fearful.

-I never want to forget the weight that was lifted as dread was extricated from my soul.
+I never want to forget the weight lifted as dread was extricated from my soul.

 I never want to forget the joy in discovery that the me I was finding I actually liked.